 Kaitlin Newhouse, Research Analyst

 Kaitlin Newhouse is a Ph.D. student in the Higher Education and Organizational Change program.
 Prior to attending UCLA, she received her bachelor’s degree in gender studies from Tulane University where she subsequently worked for four years at the Newcomb College Institute managing a cohort-based honors program focusing on developing leadership and academic research skills among undergraduate women.
-Her current research interests center around gender and socioeconomic equity in higher education, including the role of university faculty in the persistence and retention of women students, students of color, and low-income students in STEM.
+Her current research interests center around addressing social class and socioeconomic inequities in higher education, with a particular focus on the role of faculty in the persistence and retention of low-income students.